 The following QC steps are performed on DNA samples prior to genotyping:

-- Sample Sex Assay: All samples are tested using an ABI TaqMan assay specific for X/Y chromosomal regions.
+- Sample Sex Assay: Sample sex is confirmed using an ABI TaqMan assay specific for X/Y chromosomal regions prior to genotyping.
 A definitive sex genotype is generated for each sample.
 These data will be compared against the reported sex from the submitted sample manifest.